facebook

 Introduction

-Chronic low back pain (CLBP) affects 69.1% of Egyptian physical therapists (PTs), causing discomfort, alterations in lung capacity and diaphragm mechanics.
-Previously, studies declared that core stability exercises and diaphragmatic release improved CLBP and respiratory functions.
-This comparative study covers the research gap by demonstrating which of these methods is more effective regarding respiratory functions and CLBP management.
+Chronic low back pain (CLBP) affects 69.1% of Egyptian physical therapists (PTs), causing discomfort, changes in lung capacity and diaphragm mechanics.
+Studies have indicated that core stability exercises and diaphragmatic release improve CLBP and respiratory functions.
+This comparative study examines which of these methods is more effective at restoring respiratory functions and CLBP management.

 Material and methods